 Age: mid-to-late 40s

 Occupation: Co-Founder and CEO, Life is good

 Company Annual Revenue: $100 million

 Brothers Bert and John Jacobs invested $200 to make t-shirts to sell on college campuses around Boston in the late 1980s.
-John was finishing college and Bert was delivering pizzas and teaching skating at the time and the pair though selling t-shirts would be a good way to meet people and promote their artwork.
+John was finishing college and Bert was delivering pizzas and teaching skating at the time and the pair thought selling t-shirts would be a good way to meet people and promote their artwork.
 They bought a van and slept in it to save money while hawking their t-shirts throughout college dorms in the Northeast.
-Eventually the discussion of whether or not they should get "real" jobs came up on a road trip and the idea for The Life is good Company was born.
+Eventually the discussion of whether or not they should get "real" jobs came up on a road trip and the idea for The Life is Good company was born.

-Life is good sells apparel, pet products, stationary, and recreational products like Frisbees and footballs in 5,000 retailers in the U.S. including 100 Life is good company stores, as well as in 30 countries.
+Life is Good sells apparel, pet products, stationary, and recreational products like Frisbees and footballs in 5,000 retailers in the U.S. including 100 Life is Good company stores, as well as in 30 countries.
 The company has surpassed $100 million in annual revenue.

 Occupation: Founder and CEO, Farrah Gray Publishing

 When Farrah Gray was six years old, he sold hand painted rocks as bookends door-to-door in his South Side of Chicago neighborhood in order to help his mother, who was recovering from a heart attack, make ends meet.
 He was a millionaire by the time he was 14-years old from various entrepreneurial ventures, most notably Farr-Out Foods –a food company targeting tweens and teens that grossed $1.5 million in sales before he sold the company.
 He published his first book, "Reallionaire: Nine Steps to Becoming Rich Inside and Out" when he was 20-years old.